BlockG-ws/tide/README.md

 **The goal of this fork is to maintain the prompt and make it compatible with new fish version, while adding more functions.**

 **The original project seems not maintained since last year.
-Although it still can be used in fish 4.0, it has several problems needs to be fixed**
+Although it still can be used in fish 4.0, it has several problems needs to be fixed.**

 ## Installation